Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Tics are still misunderstood

-The idea that everyone with Tourette’s swears is a myth.
+The idea that everyone with Tourette swears is a myth.

 Those that swear make up roughly 10% of the Tourette population.
-Because of this, it has been given it’s own name- Coprolalia.
+Because of this, it has been given a unique name- Coprolalia.

 Many sufferers are still accused of putting tics on, or not trying hard enough to hold them in.
-This is damaging and can really have an effect of mental health and well being.
+This is damaging and can really have an impact on mental health and well-being.

-Myths and misinformation persist, but awareness is growing.
+Myths and misinformation persist, but awareness is improving.

 Diet and tiredness can affect tics

-Tiredness can lead to tics… that can lead to sleep problems… that can lead to increased caffeine intake.
+Tiredness can lead to tics… tics can lead to sleep problems… that can lead to increased caffeine intake… affecting sleep.

 It can be a vicious cycle that is hard to get out of.